ewartthomas/Psych252/WWW/apps/index.rst

 obtain if we took many samples (of the same size) from the population.
 It is meant to emphasize how the standard error of the mean, as calculated from the sample statistics for a single sample, corresponds to the width of the expected distribution of means (under normal assumptions).
+At the bottom, you can also observe the distribution of sample variances, which follows a chi-square distribution with n-1 degrees of freedom (where n is the sample size!).

 Simulating t tests
 ------------------